common-theory/contracts/README.md

 Each payment can be represented as a tree with nodes being individual payments.
 All payments in a given tree will complete at the same time.

-### Delegation

-The Syndicate includes a `delegate` function that allows an address to delegate the ability to fork and withdraw payments.
-Forks can be made to any address; withdrawals always go to the payment recipient.

 #### Proof

 Unit tests cover all functions and logical paths, see the latest build log [here](https://travis-ci.org/common-theory/contracts).
 Mathematical proofs of functions can be found [here](https://github.com/common-theory/contracts/blob/master/proofs).